Updated February 8, 2019

 - You have to pay federal income tax on your net profit (income minus deductions)

-- You have to pay the Self Employment tax of 15.3 percent, this goes to Medicare and Social Security
+- You have to pay the self-employment tax of 15.3 percent, which goes to Medicare and Social Security

 - You’ll likely have to pay estimated quarterly taxes